leosantos2003/Intro-to-Machine-Learning/README.md

 ## About

-This repository documents the learnings from completing the ["Intro to Machine Learning"](https://www.kaggle.com/learn/intro-to-machine-learning) course on Kaggle.
+This repository documents the learnings from completing the [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning) course on [Kaggle](https://www.kaggle.com/).

 Hands-on project focused on establishing a solid foundation in the workflow of a Machine Learning project, from data exploration to model validation.